 Missing teeth impact more than just your appearance.
 They affect how you eat, how you speak, and how confident you feel in everyday situations.
-Whether you’re missing a single tooth from an old injury or dealing with multiple missing teeth from years of dental problems, the gap in your smile can feel like a constant reminder of what you’ve lost.
+Whether you’re missing a single tooth from an old injury or dealing with multiple missing teeth from years of dental problems, the gap in your smile can feel like a constant reminder of what’s been lost.

 What Makes Dental Implants Different